OrchidProtocol/blog.orchid.com/src/pages/blog/2020-10-14-how-to-make-sure-your-vpn-is-working-properly.md

 As with IP leaks, DNS leaks usually are not the fault of the VPN itself.
 They can occur if an operating system, for instance, continues to access the default DNS server rather than the one assigned by the VPN.
 Unlike in the case of IP leaks, however, DNS leaks may not come with warning signs.
 Many services provide free DNS leak tests -- though it should be noted that in many of these cases, the test is offered by the same VPN that is being tested.
 For those who prefer to make the determination themselves, LiquidVPN, one of Orchid's bandwidth providers, also offers [a detailed guide](https://www.liquidvpn.com/ip-dns-browser-leak-test/) for identifying DNS leaks.

-WebRTC leaks
+**WebRTC leaks**

 Web Real-Time Communication, or WebRTC, is an open-source protocol that lets browsers establish real-time peer-to-peer connections with the websites you access.
 The protocol facilitates a great deal of web functionality; for example, it allows different users of a website to share a live audio/video feed without the need to download special software.

 However, WebRTC contains a vulnerability through which browsers can inadvertently leak their users' true IP addresses, even when using a VPN.
-The reason for this is that the special communications channels the browser establishes with the website may share information, including your IP address, outside the normal routes -- potentially bypassing the VPN's encrypted tunnel.
+The reason for this is that the special communications channels the browser establishes with the website may share information, **including your IP address**, outside the normal routes -- potentially bypassing the VPN's encrypted tunnel.

 Since a WebRTC leak is a form of IP leak, you can follow the steps outlined in that section to see if you have a problem.
 Use Google to find your true IP address with the VPN switched off, then try the query again with the VPN activated.
 If you see a different IP address the second time, you do not have a leak; if it's the same, you do.